We Shipped SwiftUI. It Crashed 1% of Users.

 Note: this ThreadSafeSubject is a simplified illustration.
 It serializes send calls, but a production implementation would also need to serialize subscription management.
 Concurrent subscribe/cancel operations against the inner PassthroughSubject can race with send, so a complete solution would wrap all access to the inner subject, not just value emission.

-You'd need this for every subject type.
-And you'd need to enforce that nobody uses raw Combine subjects directly.
+You'd need this for every subject type, and you'd need to enforce that nobody uses raw Combine subjects directly.
 At that point, you've built a framework on top of a framework, and you might as well stick with the one that already handles this correctly.

 Why UIKit + Declarative Was the Right Call